 This post may contain affiliate links.
 Please read my disclosure and privacy policy.

-It takes 60 seconds to stir together and can be used anytime you need an easy liquid sweetener.
-Use it to make popular beverages, such as a Bee’s Knees cocktail, or to sweeten any other cold drinks where honey may be difficult to dissolve.
+It takes about 60 seconds to stir together and can be used anytime you need an easy liquid sweetener.
+Use it to sweeten cold drinks, overnight oats, or in your favorite cocktail (or mocktail).

 Honey Simple Syrup Ingredients

 - Honey.
 The type of honey you use will slightly affect the flavor, but any variety will work for this recipe.
-Clover honey is one of the most common options, and it has a stronger “honey flavor” when compared to mesquite honey.
+Clover honey is one of the most common options, and it has a stronger “honey flavor” than mesquite honey.

 - Boiled water.
 Honey doesn’t dissolve in cold water, so using warm water is key to this recipe.
 I use an electric tea kettle to warm up water quickly.